About Us

 Our Vision

 To create professional, cultural and social spaces for Igbos and Nigerians in the diaspora, promoting cultural preservation, building connections and providing community support.
-Professional networking with a cultural twist.

 Our Mission